-Many pregnant women experience vomiting during pregnancy, fatigue and dehydration in their first trimester.
+Many pregnant women experience vomiting during pregnancy, causing fatigue in their first trimester.

 “Morning sickness is just a passing phase for most women which settles by the time the second trimester begins. “